Quixoty/quixoty-test4.github.io/_posts/2020-10-07-residential trees (part 3).md

 </figure>

 <p style="text-align: justify;">

-For trees planted within hard landscape, 'root cells' can be installed beneath adjacent hard surfacing, which in turn support the hard landscape above them and minimise soil compaction and resulting in increased available rooting space for trees, meaning the trees are more likely to survive in the long term.

-<br><br>

 While the cost of implementing root cells can seem an expensive solution in the short term – in the long term it can end up being cheaper than without, as lower mortality rates means there are less tree replacement costs.